kerski/pbi-dataops-monitoring/documentation/Azure-DevOps-Addon.md

 1. Setup the pbi-dataops-monitoring template as described in the [main documentation](../README.md).

 2. Open your monitoring Power BI file and within Power Query add the tables "Issues - Latest Pipeline Run Failures" and "Issues - Schedule Pipelines That Failed to Run As Scheduled" found in the dataflow.
-Please refer to [Microsoft's instructions on this process](https://learn.microsoft.com/en-us/power-bi/transform-model/dataflows/dataflows-configure-consume#consume-a-dataflow) if you are unfamilar with this process.
+Please refer to [Microsoft's instructions on this process](https://learn.microsoft.com/en-us/power-bi/transform-model/dataflows/dataflows-configure-consume#consume-a-dataflow) if you are unfamiliar with this process.

 3. Navigate to the "Issues" table and select the cog icon located next to the Source icon.